The article”Dangers of the Keto Diet Debunked” was originally published at HVMN.

 With increased popularity, there has also been an increase in keto-naysayers; they think it’s a dangerous fad fueled by the common desire to lose weight.

 “It’s unhealthy and unsustainable,” they say.
 “How can a high-fat diet help you lose weight?
-It’s dangerous for the heart, increases the risk of ketoacidosis, leads to poor mineral intake and electrolyte imbalance,” they say.
+It’s dangerous for the heart, increases the risk of ketoacidosis, and leads to poor mineral intake and electrolyte imbalance,” they say.

-But the ketogenic diet has a well-established history of aiding in disease treatment.
+However, the ketogenic diet has a well-established history of aiding in disease treatment.
 It has been used to help people with epilepsy (especially children) since the early 1900s, and more recently, it has been used to manage type-2 diabetes (since it lowers the need for insulin therapy).

 With all the noise surrounding the ketogenic diet, it’s difficult to know what to believe.
 So we’re here to set the record straight and provide information to help make well-informed decisions about the keto diet.
-Below, we’ve gathered some common misconceptions about the ketogenic diet and provided answers to help cut through all that static.

 1. “If I eat so much fat, won’t I get heart disease?”

-The short answer is “no.” It’s important to note there are several different groups of fats, including trans, saturated and unsaturated.
+The short answer is “no.” It’s important to note there are several different groups of fats, including trans, saturated, and unsaturated.

 The keto diet requires ample fat to provide energy and compensate for the reduction in energy from carbohydrates.
 Foods that are rich in fat include meats, cheese, oils, fish, butter, cream, and eggs.